CHUht/Hangout_Recommendations_Back_End/README.md

 This project is part of the Hangout Recommendation project of Atelier Development.
 It’s named as “back end” since this part is meanly the code for constructing the web server.

 ## Installation
-To get started locally, follow these instructions:
+For installation, follow these instructions:

 1. Clone to your local computer using `git`
 1. Start a terminal in the project folder